 top of page

-Planning your trip to the Upper Galilee
+About the Upper Galilee

 The Galilee is the mountainous area in the north of Israel extending from the Mount Carmel-Mount Gilboa range in the south up to Israel’s northern border (although geographically up to the east-west section of the Litani River in Lebanon), and from Israel’s coastal plain in the west to the Jordan Rift Valley in the east (including Lake Kinneret and the Hulah Valley).